-From ancient Egypt to Chine, cinnamon is used in praising deities of Fire and Sun, and one of my personal favourites
+Cinnamon (from the Greek word κιννάμωμο) is the herb which is strongly associated with Fire.
+From ancient Egypt to Chine, this herb was used in praising deities of Fire and Sun, and one of my personal favourites

 Cinnamon is strictly associated with the Powers of the Sun and sometimes Mars but always is the one of the most powerful herbs to Summon the Forces of Fire.
-Cinnamon can be used to summon the elementals of Fire (some are known as the Salamanders, a kingdom of active and passionate creatures associated with the element of Fire.
+Moreover, it can be used to summon the elementals of Fire (some are known as the Salamanders, a kingdom of active and passionate creatures associated with the element of Fire.
 We will soon talk more about elementals and their kingdoms).

 In the year 65 A.D. the Roman Emperor Nero (who was obsessed with Fire, the properties of Fire and the magical associations of Fire) burned a year’s supply of cinnamon at his second wife’s funeral as a sign of remorse.